Columbia Nursing Home Abuse Lawyers at Strom Law Firm

 Do you believe your loved one may have been intentionally or negligently abused while residing in a nursing home or residential care facility?
 Did you or a loved one suffer significant physical injuries while residing in a skilled or long-term care facility in South Carolina?

 Recently, it was estimated that 2,200,000 people in the United States live in nursing homes and long-term care facilities.
-According to data from AARP, over 14% of South Carolina’s population, in excess of 85,000 people, are over 65 years of age.
+According to data from AARP, over 14% of South Carolina’s population, or more than 85,000 people, are 65 years of age or older.
 In the coming years, many of these individuals may require care in long-term residential and skilled nursing facilities.
-Nursing homes charge significant sums, promising assistance and needed care.
+Nursing homes charge significant sums, promising assistance and the care needed.
 Meanwhile, too many nursing home facilities and administrators fail to prioritize residential client care, from negligently hiring unqualified staff to inadequately monitoring, training, or otherwise providing necessary resources for nurses, staff, and other personnel.
 Alternatively, many assisted living homes overwork and underpay their nursing home staff.
 These unfortunate conditions sometimes, regrettably, lead to nursing home patients sustaining injuries from a practice called nursing home abuse or neglect.

 Types of Nursing Facilities